Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Overview of methodology

 with $*$ any square matrix and the $0$ entries corresponding to rectangular matrices {with} zeros of appropriate dimension.
 For the Fokker-Planck generator in self-adjoint form, {Eqs.~\eqref{eq:FP_selfadjoint} - \eqref{eq:sos-form-H},} the dilated matrix square root {$\mathcal{A}$} takes the form

 with the $A_j$ given by Eq. \eqref{eq:sos-form-H}.
-Notice that this is distinct from the idea of a \textit{block encoding}, where the off-diagonal entries are unknown quantities that ensure the overall unitarity of the block encoding.
-It is the block \textit{diagonal} structure of $\mathcal{A}^2$ that allows us to efficiently operate on $H$, since the top-left block of $\mathcal{A}^2$ is decoupled from the rest of $\mathcal{A}^2$.
+Notice that this is distinct from the idea of a \textit{block encoding}, where the off-diagonal entries are unknown quantities that ensure the overall unitarity of the block encoding. {Here it} is the block \textit{diagonal} structure of $\mathcal{A}^2$ that allows us to efficiently operate on $H$, since the top-left block of $\mathcal{A}^2$ is decoupled from the rest of $\mathcal{A}^2$.
 In the case of time-independent $H$ and $\mathcal{A}$, the LCHS approach naturally translates to this scenario, and efficient access to $\mathcal{A}$ can provide a significant speedup over the input model for standard LCHS.
-We call this approach \textit{Gaussian-LCHS}.
+We call this approach \textit{Gaussian-LCHS}, where the usage of the phrase \textit{Gaussian} is motivated below.

 We begin with the observation that the Fourier transform of the function $f_t(x) = e^{-x^2 t}$ is

 By assumption, $H$ and $\mathcal{A}$ are time-independent, and therefore the eigenvalues $x$ of $\mathcal{A}$ have no explicit dependence on $t$.
 Therefore the $t$ dependence of the propagator $e^{-\mathcal{A}^2t}$ can be absorbed into the kernel function $\hat{f_t}(k)$ and as a result, we have the relation